JohnIrle/React-Markdown-Preview/README.md

 # React Markdown Preview

-### A simple React app that uses the Marked library to parse markdown and display the result.
+ A simple React app that uses the Marked library to parse markdown and display the result.

+## Libraries
+* React
+* Marked